Initial Steps of a Divorce in Albany

 Is There a Timetable a Divorce Must be Completed In?

 Most contested cases resolve within 12 months.
 The court services may differ when there is a more complicated financial matter, when businesses are involved, or when there are complex custodial situations that could extend beyond 12 months.
 An uncontested divorce, where everything is agreed upon and only minor changes are needed, takes three to six months.

-Contesting a Divorce Complaint in Albany
+Contesting a Divorce Complaint

 A spouse on the receiving end of a complaint may contest a divorce and deny the allegations.
 In the case of a no-fault divorce (which many states refer to as irreconcilable differences cases) there is no defense.
 However, the spouse could contest how property is distributed (known as equitable distribution) or how assets are allocated.